gluobe/container-introduction-workshop/README.md

 # Docker Introduction Workshop

-In this workshop you will learn how to:
+In this hands-on workshop you will learn how to:

 * install Docker on a Linux system
 * run existing Docker images